 Almost thirty years ago, a group of community and business leaders had the vision to start an organization dedicated to the creation of an equitable and socially conscious economic community.
 Their foresight and determination shaped the same core values of justice and respect that we live by today.
 Our founders believed that everyone in the community had a right to make a decent living, deserved to reside in a safe, affordable home and should have the resources necessary to build a nest egg for the future.

-2020: On July 1, 2020, Community First Fund and FINANTA, a Philadelphia-based CDFI, joined forces as one, larger entity that now serves an expanded 20-county region.
+On July 1, 2020, Community First Fund and FINANTA, a Philadelphia-based CDFI, joined forces as one, larger entity that now serves an expanded 20-county region.
 Dan Betancourt assumed the role of President & CEO of the merged organization, as Luis Mora, founder and president of FINANTA, retired.
 Learn more about the merger here.

 To date, Community First has made over 5,300 loans and investments totaling $345 million to businesses, affordable housing and community based developers, and community based programs and initiatives.